eehakkin/pam-ssh-auth-info/README.md

   - must contain **password** (or **password:pam**) or must not be set
-  - should contain a comma separated list of authentication method names with **password** (or **password:pam**) as the last list item so that there are completed authentication methods and public credentials (e.g. keys) during the PAM authentication, for example
+  - should contain a comma separated list of authentication method names with **password** (or **password:pam**) as the last list item so that there are successfully completed authentication methods and public credentials (e.g. keys) during the PAM authentication, for example
     ```
     AuthenticationMethods publickey,password
     ```